jihwan-modoo/Upstream/readme.md

 ## Uploading Files

 	$config = [
-		'path'            => 'uploads/pdfs', //the path to upload to 'fields'          => 'file',         //name of field or fields 'filename'        => 'temp',         //the basename of the file (extension will be added automatically) 'fileTypes'       => ['png', 'jpg'], //the file types to allow 'createDirectory' => true,           //automatically creates directory if it doesn't exist 'overwrite'       => true,           //whether or not to overwrite existing file of the same name 'maxFileSize'     => '5MB',          //the maximum filesize of file to be uploaded ];
+		'path'            => 'uploads/pdfs', // the path to upload to
+		'field'           => 'file',         // name of field (use "fields" for an array with multiple fields) 'filename'        => 'temp',         // the basename of the file (extension will be added automatically) 'fileTypes'       => ['png', 'jpg'], // the file types to allow 'createDirectory' => true,           // automatically creates directory if it doesn't exist 'overwrite'       => true,           // whether or not to overwrite existing file of the same name 'maxFileSize'     => '5MB',          // the maximum filesize of file to be uploaded ];

 	$upstream = Upstream::make($config);